 Graduate level transfer coursework may be considered in place of an elective course.
 We cannot accept any transfer or substitute courses in place of core cores.
-For your potential transfer coursework, if the class(es) you are hoping to transfer in were used to complete a graduate level degree at another institution, then unfortunately, we would not be able to use them toward your ASU degree.
+For your potential transfer coursework, if the class(es) you are hoping to transfer in were used to complete a graduate level degree at another institution, then unfortunately, we cannot use them toward your ASU degree.

 ASU has a strict no double dipping policy for classes that have already been used toward a degree either at ASU or elsewhere.
-If you did not earn a degree, then we can consider up to six graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
+If you did not earn a degree, the university permits academic units to evaluate up to 12 credits to be transferred.
+However, given the structure of our program, we only allow transfer credits to be used for electives.
+Thus, with the exception of the no-concentration option, the maximum number of credits that may be transferred is six with grades of "B" or better that were not used towards a previous degree.
 Preadmission credits must have been taken within three years of admission to the ASU degree program to be accepted.

-If you met either of these criteria then we would just need the syllabus from each class you would like to be considered.
-Then the Director of the EMHSMA program would look the syllabi over to determine which, if any courses we could use them in place of.
+If you meet either of these criteria, please submit the syllabus from each class you would like to be considered to IDPAdvising@asu.edu.
+The Director of the EMHSMA program will review the syllabi to determine which, if any courses we could use them in place of.